 - Q Can I still have children if I have myasthenia gravis?

-- Q What is the prognosis for congenital myasthenia?
+- Q What is the prognosis of myasthenia gravis?